alexismorin/OpenMocap/README.md

 - Record audio tracks from HMD microphone for scratch audio takes.
 - Simple blinking/expression data system inferred from audio.
 - More robust XR multiplatform support.

+Per usual, this was spat out in around...
+5 to 6 hours?
+Expect it to be pretty buggy.